 What Ingredients are Needed for Kung Pao Tofu?

-Sesame Oil- Lightly toasted sesame oil provides a wonderful flavour to the stir fry.
+Sesame Oil- Lightly toasted sesame oil provides a beautiful flavor to the stir fry.

 Hoisin Sauce- I love the sweetness which comes from the sauce.

-Red Chilli Sauce- This is totally optional though.
+Red Chilli Sauce- This is optional, though.
 I used a little bit of schezwan sauce (homemade).

-Rice Vinegar- You can use any brand of rice vinegar and if you are having a problem getting it, use normal white vinegar.
+Rice Vinegar- You can use any brand of rice vinegar, and if you are having a problem getting it, use regular white vinegar.
 I don't quite see a point in getting out the door just for one ingredient.